dimuthulakshan/backend-challenge/README.md

 <h3>Expected Output</h3>

+1. App 1 is LIVE because App 2 is live and links to App 1
-1. App 1 is LIVE because campaign 195 links to it and is running.
+2. App 2 is LIVE because campaign 195 links to it and is running.
-2. App 2 is LIVE because campaign 196 links to it and is running.
+3. App 3 is LIVE because campaign 196 links to it and is running.
-3. App 3 is LIVE because App 1 is live and links to App 3 (even though there is no running campaigns that directly link to it)
+4. App 4 is LIVE because App 2 is live and links to App 4 (even though there is no running campaigns that directly link to it)
-4. App 4 is LIVE because App 3 is live and links to App 4 (even though there is no running campaigns that directly link to it)
+5. App 5 is LIVE because App 4 is live and links to App 5 (even though there is no running campaigns that directly link to it)
-5. App 5 is NOT LIVE
+6. App 6 is NOT LIVE

 <h3>Important Note</h3>